Here is a gist of how the scope_guard machinary could be written:

 I might be overthinking this.

-The way I see it, a scope_guard
+The way I see it, a scope_guard does not deal with exceptions by itself.

-Reacting to exceptions is a customization of a scope_guard
+Reacting to exceptions is a customization of a scope_guard.

-cancelable or releasable is another customization.
+Similarly, making a scope_guard cancelable or releasable is another customization.

 These customizations can be applied individually or together, or even with other custom conditions.